hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 Before talking about SLO, let's understand what SLA is.
 SLA is an **agreement** of service level of a system.
 Usually, the agreement is made between service provider and service customer.
 Under SLA, service provider and customers agree on what service level **must be** provided.
-Basically, they also agrees what happens when agreed service level is not met.
+Basically, they also agree with what happens when agreed service level is not met.
 This helps how customers should choose services.
 If the customer has a requirement about service level, then they can compare some services on their SLA.

 If the SLA is not met, sometimes service provider gives a refund to the customers.
 They also can take other forms.